tuna-f1sh/cyme/README.md

 * Vendor ID nerd font icon look up and icon theming like `lsd --icon`.
 * Modern drawing of device tree with utf-8 boxes.
 * Tree support of all device interfaces and endpoints.
-* libusb optional to get more USB data and support other OS.
+* libusb optional to get more USB data and support other OS with switch from `system_profiler`.
 * Interface and Device Descriptor icon look up.

 # Install

-Clone this directory and with a Rust tool-chain installed: `cargo install --path cyme`
+From crates.io with a Rust tool-chain installed: `cargo install cyme`.
+If wishing to do it from within a local clone: `cargo install --path .`.

-If wishing to use full `lsusb` support, include the 'libusb' feature with `cargo install --features libusb --path cyme`
+If wishing to use full `lsusb` support, include the 'libusb' feature with `cargo install --features libusb cyme`

 I also have a Homebrew tap: `brew tap tuna-f1sh/cyme`.